-We reserves the right, at all times, to obtain the opinion of third parties on the introductory letters or complete proposals submitted to it.
+We reserves the right, at all times, to obtain the opinion of third parties on the introductory letters or complete proposals submitted.

 - What happens if the full proposal is refused by PVF?

-If after reviewing your complete proposal, the Foundation concludes that no prospect of funding is possible, it will let you know by email.
-Due to the large number of non-selected bids, we regrets not being able to provide detailed and individualized explanations for each of them.
+If after reviewing your complete proposal, we conclude that no prospect of funding is possible, we will let you know by email.
+Due to the large number of non-selected projects, we regrets not being able to provide detailed and individualized explanations for each of them.
 That being said and as far as possible, we try to briefly indicate why a full proposal has not been selected.

 - What happens if the full proposal is endorsed by the PVF’s Secretariat?